Nate-Montgomery/CS-6320-Proj/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for any improvements or features you would like to add.

----

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.